 - 1950-89: The Cold War proper and, in the context of it, the emergence of the non-aligned group of nations;

 - 1990 on: The post-Cold War

-The first period was characterised by a significant degree of US military intervention in Europe, the second by a concern to confine the Communist bloc within its frontiers and to prevent the emergence of pro-communist regimes elsewhere in the world, and the third, focussed on gaining control over the former Soviet republics and in the oil-rich Middle East.
-The Middle East, Southeast Asia and the Caribbean/Central America reveal themselves to be Regional Theatres of concern throughout the post-2nd World War period.
+The first period was characterized by a significant degree of US military intervention in Europe, the second by a concern to confine the Communist bloc within its frontiers and to prevent the emergence of pro-communist regimes elsewhere in the world, and the third, focused on gaining control over the former Soviet republics and in the oil-rich Middle East.
+The Middle East, Southeast Asia and the Caribbean/Central America reveal themselves to be Regional Theaters of concern throughout the post-2nd World War period.